Eta Sigma Gamma

 The School of Education & Professional Studies provides the funding of these scholarships to deserving students.
 They are awarded to outstanding students at the undergraduate and/or graduate level within the School of Education & Professional Studies.
 Students must have completed 12 credit hours in their major with a minimum cumulative average in their major of at least 3.0.
 One Community Health major is selected by the Community Health faculty as the scholarship recipient each year.

-The Santaferra/Community Health Internship Scholarship was established in 2004 by Ms. Ada Santaferra, a graduate of the Community Health Program at SUNY Potsdam, and currently the Community Health Internship Coordinator at SUNY Potsdam.
+The Martinez/Community Health Internship Scholarship was established in 2004 by Ms. Ada Martinez, a graduate of the Community Health Program at SUNY Potsdam, and formerly the Community Health Internship Coordinator at SUNY Potsdam.
 Having benefited from her own experience as an intern with the St. Lawrence County Health Initiative, Ms. Santaferra wishes to encourage Community Health students to pursue internship experiences based on the educational value of the opportunity, rather than having to limit their options because of the associated expenses.
-Scholarship applications are solicited from Community Health majors each spring.
+Scholarship applications are solicited from Community Health majors each spring and fall.
+Apply here.